mnefk/freeradius-azuread/README.md

 # freeradius-azuread
-FreeRadius server configured to use freeradius LDAP extension.
+FreeRadius server with the freeradius LDAP extension.
 Configured for use with AzureAD LDAPS.
 It uses only LDAPS (port 636) and no certificate gets verified.

 Environment Variables